Rational Emotive Behavior Therapy (REBT) for Addiction Treatment

 - Disruptive behavior.

-The backbone of REBT is the ABC model.1 REBT therapists will likely use iterations of the ABC model to help treat irrational thoughts and beliefs in clients, while making individualized adjustments when fit.2 Below is a substance use-focused example of the ABC model:
+As previously mentioned, the backbone of REBT is the ABC model.2 REBT therapists will likely use iterations of the ABC model to help treat irrational thoughts and beliefs in individuals, while making individualized adjustments when fit.8 Below is a substance use-focused example of the ABC model:

 A- Activating event: You are working on your sobriety but walk past your familiar bar on the way home from work.
-You can hear your old friends chatting, and the smell of the bar lingers slowly out of the cracked door on your way by.
+You can hear your old friends chatting, and the smell of the bar lingers slowly out of the cracked door.

 B- Beliefs: Irrational beliefs might be, “I’ll never maintain my sobriety,” “I’ll never not have a drink again,” or “I’m such a failure for wanting a drink.”